-This report contains fourteen (14) property and inventory audits.
-Our property audits indicated that the fourteen (14) locations in the report complied with prescribed policies and procedures.
+This report contains thirty-four (34) property and inventory audits.
+Our property audits indicated that thirty-two (32) locations in the report complied with prescribed policies and procedures.
+There were two (2) location that contained some audit exceptions consisting of unaccounted for property and the failure of following some prescribed rules.